 Apart from his artwork Colin holds a BSc majoring in Environmental Sciences and a diploma in Wildlife & Fisheries Conservation, Colin feels that his educational path has taught him an extreme amount about the wildlife he paints and the ecosystems in which they live.
 He now feels a lot more confident in his artwork as he can depict his subject matter much more accurately from a realist's perspective.

 Recently, in 2020 Colin took part in the Canadian Wildlife Federations Canadian Conservation Corps (CCC) program.
 A 3 stage program designed for young people aged 18-30 that kicks off with a wilderness adventure and engages its participants in conservation work all over the country while gaining leadership and outdoor skills.
 The cohort Colin was part of started out with a wilderness adventure in Canada’s Algonquin Park.
 Colin then went off to spend a few weeks assisting in conservation work in Newfoundland which was a big change from the Grasslands region he is familiar with.

-An artist who always continues to push the boundaries with his artwork, he wants to reach out and inspire as many individuals as possible as Colin feels he can make his largest contribution to our society and the conservation of our natural world in his life through his artwork as he feels that is his unique gift and intends to continue to develop and use it to the best of his ability.
+As an artist who always continues to push the boundaries with his artwork, Colin feels he can make his largest contribution to our society and the conservation of our natural world in his life through his artwork as he feels his artwork is his unique gift and intends to continue to develop and use it to the best of his ability.